core-wg/coap-tcp-tls/draft-ietf-core-coap-tcp-tls.md

 Some environments benefit from the availability of CoAP carried over reliable transports such as TCP or TLS.
 This document outlines the changes required to use CoAP over TCP, TLS, and WebSockets transports.
-It also formally updates RFC 7641 for use with these transports, and RFC 6455 to extend the well-known URI mechanism (RFC 5785) to the ws and wss URI schemes.
+It also formally updates RFC 7641 for use with these transports, RFC 6455 to extend the well-known URI mechanism (RFC 5785) to the ws and wss URI schemes, and RFC 7959 to to enable the use of larger messages over a reliable transport.

 --- middle